hughescoding/liri-node-app/README.md

 If you do not type a movie in, the program will output data for the movie 'Mr. Nobody.'

+Command 4:

     node liri.js do-what-it-says

 LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.
+It will run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.